DICTIONARY WORDS ONLY:

 FUTURE Antonyms

-There are 19 antonyms of the word future. (opposite meanings)
+19 antonyms for future. (opposite meanings)

 Best Opposite Words For FUTURE